Voyages in Medieval and Renaissance Music

 Her projects then and since include solo recitals; a study on playing outdoors and in other non-traditional venues; and the designing of programmes for both Ensemble Tramontana and her own Inspired Melancholy project.
 Eszter has performed with various groups and individuals such as the Lovekyn consort, the Exmoor Singers of London, and Philip Thorby.

-Regular Performers
+Recurring Performers

 Paul Alexei Smith July 2023